eigr/eigr.github.io/eigr_io/blog/2023-12-03-distributed-elixir-made-easy.md

 > **_NOTE_**: We **recommend** to use protobufs as payload and also the state definition, with: `state_type: Protos.YourStateType`, however for this example for the sake of simplicity we are using JSON.

-Reading this code example, you probably had some questions:
+### Unpacking the Magic: Answers to Your Questions

-1. What exactly `"spawn-system"` means?
+1. What exactly is "spawn-system"?

+Spawn operates as a platform that manages infrastructure for you. "spawn-system" is a configuration entity encapsulating multiple actors within a meaningful context.

-2. Why is it a `Sdk`?
+2. Why is it an SDK?

+Spawn embraces a multi-language approach.
+SDKs allow different actors, even in different languages, to register with Spawn.
+For instance, you could have Elixir and NodeJS actors running the same logic seamlessly.

 3. How do I run it?

+In development, you can use Spawn as a lib.
+For production, use Kubernetes CRDs provided by Spawn for easy and scalable deployment.

-4. How do we handle the state persistence?
+4. How do we handle state persistence?

+Spawn intelligently handles state persistence through well-defined timeouts and snapshot mechanisms, ensuring reliability even during rollouts.

 5. Why not just use a GenServer?

-Let's answer those in the following sections:
+Managing a distributed system with GenServer requires tackling numerous challenges.
+Spawn abstracts away these complexities, allowing you to focus on your domain logic without getting lost in infrastructure intricacies.

+Two items above deserve a little more comment:

-## Actor System
+### Actor System

 Spawn is a platform that also handles infrastructure for you, we run on top of kubernetes and have defined some [**Kubernetes CRDs**](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that helps you configure the clustering and lifecycle of your actors.